williamsffc/book-search/README.md

-# 🏆 Workout-Tracker 🏆
+# 🏆 Book-Search 🏆

 ##### **Badge:**
 ![License: ](https://img.shields.io/badge/License-MIT-green)

 ## **Description:**
-* This is a workout tracker using MongoDB with a Mongoose schema and HTML and API routes.
+* This app uses google book search API to provide with information about any books you would be interested in.

 ## **Table of Contents:**
 1. [Installation](#installation)